 ABOUT US (Printable Information Packet)

 Lancaster High School provides a rich array of educational options for students.
 LHS offers two STEM (Science, Technology, Engineering and Math) programs, 12 Career and Technical education programs, and elective courses in all academic subject areas.
-A full range of programs in vocal music, instrumental music, visual arts, performing arts, foreign language, and athletics are provided as classes and/or extra-curricular activities.
-Alternative educational options are provide for students through the school’s online academy or through the career-based intervention program.
+A full range of programs in vocal music, instrumental music, visual arts, performing arts, foreign language, and athletics is provided as classes and/or extra-curricular activities.
+Alternative educational options are provided for students through the school’s online academy or through the career-based intervention program.

 The Lancaster City School district has had numerous schools recognized for excellence in education over the past 10 years.
 Our preschool is rated five stars, the highest possible rating by the Ohio Department of Education and Job and Family Services.
 The Ohio Association of Elementary School Administrators has recognized three of our elementary schools as Hall of Fame Schools.
 Two elementary schools, one junior high school, and Lancaster High School have all been recognized as Schools of Promise by the Ohio Department of Education.
 In addition to being recognized by the state as an excellent school, Lancaster High School is a nationally recognized high school, having been awarded a Bronze Rating by the US News and World Report.